Addiction at Work

 - BE QUICK TO ADDRESS THE ISSUE

-If you think you know someone who is suffering with an a Addiction at Work , you must address it as fast as possible.
+If you think you know someone who is suffering from an Addiction at Work, you must address it as fast as possible.
 Do it privately, and don’t try and victimise the person in question.
 Feelings of embarrassment and shame could be felt by the person in question, so be gentle, kind and discreet.
 The outcome of the intervention is directly linked with the job they undertake.
 If they deal with people directly or handle heavy machinery you may need to move them out to a place less likely to impact the brand or harm them.

 - LOOK AT TREATMENT OPTIONS

-Look, just because you spoke to the employee in question about his or her Workplace Addiction it doesn’t mean that they are now substance free and on their way.
+Look, just because you spoke to the employee in question about his or her Workplace Addiction it doesn’t mean that they are now substance-free and on their way.
 In almost 9 out of 10 cases of this nature, the person will require addiction treatment.
-You can assist them by offering them guidance towards suitable treatment centers which offer programs suited to their individual needs.
+You can assist them by offering them guidance towards suitable treatment centres which offer programs suited to their individual needs.